lindonroberts/directsearch/README.rst

 --------
 If you use this package, please cite:

 L Roberts, and C W Royer.
-Direct search based on probabilistic descent in reduced spaces, Technical report arXiv:2204.01275, April 2022.
+Direct search based on probabilistic descent in reduced spaces, *SIAM J. Optim.*, 33(4):3057-3082, 2023.

 Installation
 ------------